teslamate-org/teslamate/website/docs/guides/portainer.md

   portainer_data:
 ```

-Then you can access the docker management console on http://<yourhost>:9000.
+Then you can access the docker management console on http://yourhost:9000.

 :::note
-It should be warned, that exposing the docker socket `docker.sock`always implies a security risk.
-For more information see [Do not expose the Docker daemon socket]https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html#rule-1---do-not-expose-the-docker-daemon-socket-even-to-the-containers).
+It should be warned, that exposing the docker socket `docker.sock` always implies a security risk.
+For more information see [Do not expose the Docker daemon socket](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html#rule-1---do-not-expose-the-docker-daemon-socket-even-to-the-containers).
 :::